What is the Statute of Limitations for a Boating Accident Lawsuit in Florida?

 Please do not assume that you have the ability to delay the filing deadline for your boating accident case.
 As mentioned, an incorrect guess about your filing deadline will mean that you cannot recover damages for your injuries.

 Work with Our Experienced Florida Boating Accident Attorney to Discuss the Statute of Limitations for Your Case

-If you were severely injured in a boating accident in Florida and you are unsure about the filing deadline for your case, contact an experienced Florida boating accident attorney immediately.
+If you were severely injured in a boating accident in Florida and you are unsure about the filing deadline for your case, contact an experienced Intracoastal Waterway boat accident and Florida dive boat scuba drowning accident lawyer immediately.
 The skilled personal injury attorneys at Rivkind Margulies & Rivkind, P.A., possess a wealth of experience litigating a variety of cases, and we are here to stand with you.
 To schedule a free legal consultation to discuss your potential personal injury case, contact Rivkind Margulies & Rivkind, P.A., at (305) 204-5369.
 You may also use our online submission form to schedule your consultation.